 The vagus nerve is the main parasympathetic nerve that influences many of our functions including digestion.
-When you stimulate the vagus nerve, you move the parasympathetic nervous system is our “rest and digest” state.
+When you stimulate the vagus nerve, you move the parasympathetic nervous system into our “rest and digest” state.
 Many of us live in the sympathetic nervous system state also referred to as “fight or flight”.
 When you’re functioning in “fight or flight” mode, you cannot optimally activate your digestive processes.
 Taking time to sit down to eat and focusing on your meal can improve your ability to digest and absorb the benefits of your food.
 Eating in a rush, at your desk or while on-the-go doesn’t allow your body to get into a parasympathetic state in the Brain-Gut connection.
 Mindfulness practices around mealtime can also help you to activate the parasympathetic nervous system.
 Deep belly breathing and/or meditation can get your body into a “rest and digest” state.